marcinmdev/stormwind/README.md

 Please create issue.
 I'm open to suggestion.

 ## License
-#TODO github url
 Waybar is licensed under the MIT license.
-[See LICENSE for more information](https://github.com/TODO).
+[See LICENSE for more information](https://github.com/marcinmdev/stormwind/blob/master/LICENSE).